ilbers/isar/RECIPE-API-CHANGELOG.md

 `Rules-Requires-Root` setting in the `debian/control` file.
 If this variable is unset (the default), `Rules-Requires-Root` will not be added.
 Otherwise, `Rules-Requires-Root` will be added and set to the value of the variable.

+### Avoid unnecessary use of fakeroot

+Set `Rules-Requires-Root: no` in `debian/control` files to prevent unnecessary invocation of fakeroot during package builds.
+This follows Debian guidelines recommending not to use fakeroot when no privileged operations (e.g., `chown`, root file modifications) are required.